caiohferreiradev/slugger/README.md

 # Slugger
-This algorithmn aims to convert strings to slug by simply inserting it on CMD.
+This algorithmn aims to convert strings to slug by inserting it on terminal.